 Each kidney has a bean shaped and is enclosed in a capsule of fibrous tissue that can easily stripped off.
 Underneath this capsule lies the cortex followed by the medulla (made up of renal pyramid) then the hilum (this is where the renal arteries and nerves enter and the renal vein and ureter leaves the kidney).

 Microscopically, the kidney is made up of collecting tubules and nephrons.
 The nephron is the functional unit of the kidney and each kidney has approximately one million nephrons.
-It consist of the Bowman’s capsule or glomerular, loop of Henle, proximal convoluted tubule and the distal convoluted tubule.
+It consist of the Bowman’s capsule or glomerular, enter site loop of Henle, enter site proximal convoluted tubule and the distal convoluted tubule.

 Functions Of The Kidney